Save Energy and Money - Insulate your Crawl Space Properly

 Our home was built in 1941 with no basement, just a crawl space.
-Being a first-time homeowner, and being the neighbor of a frugal mind like Nick from Punny Money, I learned something valuable this past week:
+Being a first-time homeowner, and being the neighbor of frugal people, I learned something valuable this past week:

 Insulate your crawl space to block drafts and energy loss.